onqtam/headjack/docs/how/unsorted/roadmap.md

 summoning the GB as a ritual - until self-reference is achieved ala Hofstadter's strange loop thingie

+Public tweeting of claiming to want to sign up in the system - and rewarding you for being early.
+Telling your friends to also read it and tweet it is a competitive advantage - it is a form of caring to share with your friends to be early in the next game of humanity

 > "My number one predictor of whether or not a company will find product-market fit: High shipping cadence." - [Naval Ravikant](https://x.com/naval/status/1128346098362281984)